fuglaro/Thumby-Website/docs/Blockly/Drawing-And-Dynamics.md

 ## Drawing With Shapes

 The **Graphics** category in the toolbox has some blocks that help you draw shapes.
-You can draw lines, outlines of rectangles (and squares), and also solid rectangles (and squares)!
+You can draw lines, outlines of rectangles and squares, and also solid rectangles and squares!

 ---